favonia/cloudflare-ddns/README.markdown

 _(Click to expand the following items.)_

 <details>
-<summary>😠 I simulated an IP address change by editing the DNS records, but the updater never picked it up!</summary>
+<summary>❔ I simulated an IP address change by editing the DNS records, but the updater never picked it up!</summary>

 Please rest assured that the updater is working as expected. **It will update the DNS records _immediately_ for a real IP change.** Here is a detailed explanation.
 There are two causes of an IP mismatch: